rjkviegas/skills-workshops/week-2/domain_modelling_alternative/README.md

 ```
 ```
 As a coach,
-So that I can deliver the course,
+So that I can see who is in my cohort,
 I would like to list students in the cohort
 ```
 ```